PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The following indexed final shape/activation convergence runner returns its existing aggregate mutation dictionary and receives the live Session LayoutState.
-It has one production call, whose result is currently discarded.
-Strict characterization fixes a late convergence target between the captured window-reverse dictionary and final boundary-input normalization with shared LayoutState and diagnostics.
+Its sole production result is retained as `_late_final_shape_activation_convergence_stats` between the captured window- reverse dictionary and final boundary-input normalization with shared LayoutState and diagnostics.
+The value has no consumer and adds no graph work.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned